For The Pleasure of Seeing Her Again

 Catherine Flye as Nana is wonderful, witty and entrancing!
 While the

-charges the piece with her ongoing monologues and comedic tirades that reveal
+who charges the piece with her ongoing monologues and comedic tirades

-her insecurities and limitations as well as her fertile imagination and inner
+that reveal her insecurities and limitations as well as her fertile

 strength.
 While she is a wonderfully loving mother, she is also a human

-parent confused by her son's predisposition for asking hard questions that
+exasperated parent confused by her son's predisposition for asking hard

 to take in and savor.